-Author has written 18 stories for Harry Potter, Titanic, Star Wars, Psych, Big Bang Theory, Hunger Games, Percy Jackson and the Olympians, Sherlock, Misc.
+Author has written 25 stories for Harry Potter, Titanic, Star Wars, Psych, Hunger Games, Percy Jackson and the Olympians, Sherlock, Misc.
 Books, Fault in Our Stars, Odyssey, and Doctor Who.

-(Rights to the artwork as my avatar go to the amazing deviant artist, viria13.
-Please check her stuff out, she does all the fandoms imaginable and I know I spend hours browsing through her stuff.)
+(Rights to the artwork as my avatar go to the amazing artist, viria13.)

 "There is nothing to writing.
 All you do is sit down at a typewriter and bleed." --Ernest T Hemingway

 My real name is [this material has been censored in the case of an online stalker] but you can all call me Freddie and I genuinely hope that you're having a great day.

 I am sixteen years old; I laugh a lot; I love to write, doodle, explore restricted areas, and listen to music.
 My favorite artists are Glen Keane, Vincent van Gogh, and Fra Fillipo Lippi; favorite musical acts are the bizarrely motley--Goo Goo Dolls, Dion, Alan Menken, Frank Sinatra, Genesis, Hans Zimmer, The Young Dubliners, Qualian, The High Kings, and Mumford & Sons.